Table of Contents

 a.
 Timber grillage:

-It is mostly used for masonry wall foundation.
+It is mostly used for masonry wall foundations.
 It avoids differential settlement.

 b.
 Steel grillage: